CS-Track-Code/analytics-workbench/README.md

 Next you will have to install the required modules via the console.
 For this you navigate to this projects folder `/web_text_extraction/mercury_web_parser` and run `npm i`.
 As soon as this is done you can run the server by running `node app.js` in the same directory.

+### Dash visualizations

+When starting the Frontend of the analytics workbench the Dash application is also started.
+In order for Dash to work properly you need to add the inputs to the **analytics-workbench/Workbench-Frontend/application/cstrack_dash/** [(Input documentation)](davidrol6.github.io/CSTrack_Docs/inputs.html).

+Once the frontend starts, you can access the visualizations by navigating to **http://frontend_url/dashapp/**.

 ## First Run
 Please check if the addresses and user data in all config files are correct